 Settlement permits entitle third country citizens to settle in Austria, but not everybody intends to settle, while others want to transform their settlement category into another title with more rights, e.g. free access to the labour market.
-In 2013 some 4,200 residence titles were transferred into a settlement title with free access to work.
+In 2014 some 31,700 residence titles were transferred into a settlement title with free access to work.
 The majority of acquired titles are uncapped, largely family members who acquire the right to work anywhere in Austria.
-Adding extensions and transformations into the picture of settlement permits, Austria issued a total of some 136,100 settlement permits in 2013, 3,200 or 2.3% less than in 2012.
-(Table 10)
+Adding extensions and transformations into the picture of settlement permits, Austria issued a total of some 137,700 settlement permits in 2014, 1,600 or 1% more than in 2013.
+(Table 11)